Writing by Freya Bennett // photograph by Karolina Jackowska

 I took the test in my tiny bathroom in the old Footscray share house I was living in.
 I sat on the edge of the lemon yellow bath as I held the test and watched the two lines appear.
 The instructions had told me to wait two minutes but my positive result showed up immediately as the pee crept it’s way up the stick.

 I called my mum first as I’d been talking to her daily about my absent period, she was the one who had urged me to get a test and stop living in denial.
-I called my boyfriend next, he also knew it was a likely but was much more optimistic/delusional and was hoping it wasn’t true.
+I called my boyfriend next, he also knew it was a likely but was much more optimistic/delusional in hoping it wasn’t true.
 I arranged to meet him in the city on his lunch break to chat about it.
-I felt calm and tired.

 Although I knew abortion was the only decision for me at this time, I let myself entertain the thought of keeping the baby.
-I imagined being a young mum and it being me and my baby against the world.
+I imagined being a young mum; me and my baby against the world.
 I had always wanted kids but this pregnancy didn’t call me to consider anything but abortion and for that I am grateful.

 I met my boyfriend in the city.
 He was quiet and supportive and you could tell he felt really overwhelmed by the situation.
-I couldn’t help but mention all the options with one being keeping the baby – his face went quite pale but he said of course it was up to me.
+I couldn’t help but mention all the options – his face went quite pale but he said of course it was up to me.

 I called the abortion clinic that day and they told me they only had availability on the weekend or in two weeks time.
 I didn’t want to wait any longer, dragging this out was not something I was keen to do and so I booked for the coming weekend.
 They told me that during the week it was covered by medicare but on the weekend it would be $500.
 They apologised genuinely and said they were working on making weekend abortions covered too.
 I didn’t have $500 and my boyfriend was in his final year of study so I asked mum to help out.
 I was very fortunate that I had someone to help with the funds and I know a lot of women don’t.
 This is why it’s important for abortions to be fully covered.